-July 4th is a white supremacist settler colonial celebration: Three reasons to throw it away
+July 4th is a celebration of white supremacist settler colonial and here’s what we mean by that.

 By Tariq Khan